-Each institution's policy must deny further disbursements of state grant aid or authorization of State Work Study beyond the conclusion of any term in which the student fails to successfully complete at least 50 percent of the minimum number of credits for which the aid was calculated and disbursed or if the student has exceeded the number of terms on warning status.
+Each institution's policy must deny further disbursements of state grant aid, or authorization of State Work Study, beyond the conclusion of any term in which:

+- 1. The student fails to successfully complete at least 50 percent of the minimum number of credits for which the aid was calculated and disbursed; or - 2.
+The student has reached the maximum number of terms allowed on warning status.